airalab/robonomics-grant-program/proposals/iot_audit_checker.md

 ## 2. Project Overview :bookmark_tabs:

-> In this section, you reveal the main idea of the project, how you intend to use the Robonomics Network to bring your idea to life, and your motivation.
-The section should include the following information (max. one A4 page long):

 There is an important problem with the integration of the cloud with data in sensors (IoT), and it is that there is not really a real use of the data and a confirmation from someone responsible about the correctness of the data.
 For example, sending data from sensors (or proxies) to a cloud can be displayed in a report, but that is where the process ends (very little value in the analytical and auditing part of this information).
 The project consists of designing a process for when the data reaches the cloud, it can be displayed in a web app in Microsoft Azure.
 In addition, the web app will be integrated with Azure cognitive services, in particular, with Anomaly Detector (https://azure.microsoft.com/en-us/services/cognitive-services/anomaly-detector/) to complement the data of the sensors and detect with Artificial Intelligence if the registration of a sensor is an anomaly (it escapes the acceptable range), for later, in the same web app, with Robonomics the data can be audited and signed by a person in charge and uploaded to IPFS , through a document that will be automatically generated with the filters selected by the person in charge (for example, which sensors or date ranges) and has information on anomalies or normal data.